Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 To convert your Weber Q into a convection oven, you’ll need an aluminium convection tray and a trivet to elevate the meat above it, allowing heat to circulate.
 The tray features holes that allow fat to escape and drip down through the bottom of the Weber Q.

 The grill features four grooves, two on each side.
-Place the convection tray into these grooves to prevent it from moving around.
+To prevent the convection tray from moving around, place it into these grooves.
 Then, position the trivet in the centre of the tray.

 Now it’s time to preheat your Weber Q BBQ before cooking.